Third time lucky: Hawke's Bay cruise ship performer Lauren Marshall takes step closer to home

-A Hastings-born performer who has been stuck on cruise ships since March has finally taken a step towards getting back to New Zealand, despite being the furthest possible from home.
+A Hastings-born performer who has been stuck on cruise ships since March has finally taken a step towards getting back to New Zealand.

 Lauren Marshall, who was originally stuck on a Covid-positive cruise ship off the coast of San Diego, California, is now aboard her third cruise ship – this time in the United Kingdom.